stijnvc/personal-website-rev2/_fp-collection/06-lunchbox.md

 ---

 A lot of plastic lunchboxes look just like that: plastic boxes.
 Plastic lunchboxes do have the great advantage of being nearly unbreakable, light, dishwasher safe and microwave safe.
 But why not design it more like actual tableware?
-I set out to design a lunchbox that has the esthetic like it could be made out of ceramics.
+I set out to design a lunchbox that has an esthetic similar to what a ceramic piece of tableware could have.

 ![inspiration](/img/portfolio/lunchbox-inspiration.jpg) <small>I drew inspiration from elegant ceramic tableware.</small>